fusky-labs/SponsorExplorer/README.md

 ## Installation and Setup

-Requires Node.js v20 and the Yarn package manager
+Requires Node.js v20 or higher and the PNPM package manager

 Clone the repo and the SBbrowser API submodule